himperion92/robot-graphwalker/README.md

 ## Constraints
 * Only Python2 compatible for the moment!
-* Current version of `robot_graphic_sequence` does not support Guards (conditions) within the edges, it does support Actions (arguments) tho.
+* Current version of `robot_graphic_seq` does not support Guards (conditions) within the edges, it does support Actions (arguments) tho.
 Nodes cannot contain neither Actions or Guards.
-* Current version of `robot_graphic_sequence` does not support test case documentation generation.
+* Current version of `robot_graphic_seq` does not support test case documentation generation.
-* Current version of `robot_graphic_sequence` does not support specific path configuration.
+* Current version of `robot_graphic_seq` does not support specific path configuration.